-I am a perfectionist and extreme list builder.
+I am a perfectionist and an extreme list-builder.
 There is nothing quite like the feeling of checking off that task, feeling accomplished and ready to tackle the next thing.
 The scramble for more and more checked off was getting me nowhere and I’d reach the end of the week frazzled and unsure I actually accomplished anything worthwhile.

-However, as a mom of five and a business owner I had to make a change.
+However, as a mom of six and a Seattle photographer, I had to make a change.
 I have found a new approach to my week that not only helps me feel more in control, it allowed for flexibility, and for me to actually live my life.

-Before I share my tips and secrets to a more productive week without the overwhelm, I want to point out a couple of things.
+Before I share my productivity tips and secrets to a week without overwhelm, I want to point out a couple of things.

 Okay ready to dive into the tips?
 Here we go: